-2. Attics.
 An uninsulated attic is a money pit so most attics have some type of air barrier.
 However, it is still worth a few minutes of your time to go up and check the quality of the insulation.
-If it's been a number of years since the attic was insulated, the insulation material may not be the most efficient or may have deteriorated over time.
+If it's been several years since the attic was insulated, the insulation material may not be the most efficient or may have deteriorated over time.
 While you're up there, check for holes in the ceiling and open spaces around chimneys, exhaust fans, and plumbing installations.
 These can be sealed easily with one of our spray foam insulation kits.
-You will also need a 15 minute ignition barrier for fire protection.
+You will also need a 15-minute ignition barrier for fire protection.

-3. Cathedral ceilings.
 Rooms with cathedral ceilings can be notoriously uncomfortable in winter as the warm air rises above where people spend their time.
-If most of that warmth escapes through the ceiling, you can be running your furnace all day without noticing much of a difference.
+If most of that warmth escapes through the ceiling, you can run your furnace all day without noticing much difference.
 If you have a cathedral ceiling, check to see if the area between the roof deck and the rafter is insulated.
 If it's not, once you insulate those cavities, you'll notice the difference in the comfort level of your home.

-4. Basements and crawl spaces.
 The first thing to do in your basement or crawl space is to check the area where the walls meet the foundation.
-Houses settle over time and cracks appear which need to be sealed.
-Next examine the openings where electrical, plumbing, or heating services enter the house.
+Houses settle over time and cracks appear that need to be sealed.
+Next, examine the openings where the electrical, plumbing, and heating services enter the house.
 This is one of the quickest and easiest insulation jobs to perform yourself.
 Our video library will show you how.